Dallas Attorneys for Uninsured Motorist Claims

 Technically, you are not legally required to carry uninsured motorist coverage in Texas.
 However, insurance companies must offer uninsured and underinsured coverage options to policyholders.
 In many cases, to opt out of uninsured motorist coverage, a carrier may require you to decline the coverage option in writing.

 What Is Uninsured Motorist Coverage?

 Uninsured motorist coverage or UM and underinsured motorist coverage, UIM, is generally supplemental insurance coverage meant to protect you if you are involved in an accident with an uninsured motorist.
 Typically, when an accident occurs, and you are not at fault, you would exchange information with the other driver and file a claim with their insurance provider.
-When an uninsured motorist does not have coverage, where do you turn for compensation?
-If you carry UM/UIM coverage, the answer would be that you can turn to your own insurance provider.
+Where do you turn for compensation when an uninsured motorist does not have coverage?
+If you carry UM/UIM coverage, the answer would be that you can turn to your insurance provider.

 In most cases, uninsured motorist coverage will cover your medical expenses and property damage up to the limits of your policy.
 Many uninsured motorist policies will have a deductible you must meet before your insurance provider will pick up the tab for your losses.
-Underinsured motorist coverage protects you in the event an accident is caused by a person who does not carry enough car insurance coverage to pay for your medical expenses or property damage.
+Underinsured motorist coverage protects you if an accident is caused by someone who does not carry enough car insurance coverage to pay for your medical expenses or property damage.

 Additionally, UM coverage can help cover your expenses if you are involved in a hit-and-run accident and the driver is not identified.